ryanmcginnis/adl/README.md

 ## Known issue

-Depending on the video codec and the means of playback, the video may show a visual abberation.
+Depending on the video codec and the means of playback, the video may show a visual aberration.
 This might be fixed by adjusting the `ffmpeg` options, or by encoding the clips before they're combined.